 I wouldn’t have believed it if you told me a few years ago, but it really is possible to make a great living writing online.
 Many writers end up pursuing non-writing jobs because they don’t know how to start a writing business online.
+Setting up any kind of business can be a daunting but fun experience.
+However, when it comes to doing taxes or dealing with the books for your business, it is important to know that your business is doing things correctly.
+There are a lot of accounting firms in NYC and all over the country that could help you maintain a healthy look on your books and could give you peace of mind.

 With the growth of huge freelancing platforms like Upwork, Fiverr, and Freelancer, it’s possible to write for a living from practically anywhere with a web connection.
+Similarly, if you enjoy writing, reading, and improving on the works of others, you could also consider becoming a freelance editor and offer your services to aspiring authors and writers around the world.

 So what do you need to get started?
 Who are your clients and what do they want and need?
 Let’s look closer!